fahao-bob/ML_IL_peptide/README.md

 # ML_IL_peptide
-This repository is used to save the scripts in the second project.
+This is a collection of the scripts used in the second project.